Jantaroshi/Solana-SPL-token-bulk-distributor-directly-to-wallet/README.md

 Super simple tool to distribute SPL tokens on Solana.

+For example token that is used for whitelist in metaplex sugar and candy machine.

 Distribute easily, quickly and cheaply directly to addresses in your list.